simonredfern/SimonSaysSeeq/SimonSaysSeeqNorns/README.md

 8 ArmRatchet

-9 Ratchet2

-10 Ratchet3

-11 Ratchet4

-12 Ratchet5
+9 Randomise Gates (AKA Randomise Grid)

+10 Randomise Notes (AKA Randomise Mozart)

-13 PresetGates - sets some simple gate patterns
+11 PresetGates - sets some simple gate patterns (AKA Preset Grid)

-14 PresetNotes - sets MIDI notes to A4
+12 PresetNotes - sets MIDI notes to A4 (AKA Preset Mozart)

-15 ArmSlideOff
+15 Slide Off

-16 ArmSlideOn
+16 Slide On

 The 7th Row of buttons is sometimes used as a modifier for a button on the 8th row. e.g. to add a swing, press ArmSwing (6) and a button on the 7th row.